Reading Time: 7 minutes

 And words like ‘injustice’ and ‘reconciliation’ are used so casually today, that it is often difficult to navigate the myriad arguments being posited by those who are so dogmatic that such pursuits are mandated by the gospel.

-Perhaps it is our failure to live up to this calling that prompted Dr. Martin Luther King, Jr. to lament:
+Perhaps it is our failure to live up to that calling that prompted Dr. Martin Luther King, Jr. to say lamentably that:

 “It may well be that we will have to repent in this generation.
 Not merely for the vitriolic words and the violent actions of the bad people, but for the appalling silence and indifference of the good people who sit around and say, “Wait on time.” – A Testament of Hope: The Essential Writings and Speeches